 - Understand the complex aspects of your case

-- Ensure you take the necessary steps to secure fair compensation for employer negligence.
+- Ensure you take the necessary steps to secure fair compensation for employer negligence

 Knowing your legal rights is free when employer negligence exacerbates a previous condition.
-Call Now: 1800 700 125
+Call 1800 700 125

-How WorkCover Disputes a Workers’ Compensation Claim
+How WorkCover Disputes Workers’ Compensation Claims

 When assessing claims, the Queensland work injury insurer frequently challenges cases by arguing that the pre-existing condition is the primary cause of the injury (and not an exacerbation).